 My Story of Listening & Living Delight

-My whole life I have listened deeply and have learned to honor what I hear.
+My whole life I have been about listening deeply and honoring what I hear.
 That inner voice has taken me into the barrios of Latin America to work for social justice, and thus to see my own poverty.
 It has taken me from a comfy job in San Diego to move across country to Boston, where I met my husband and developed a loving community of soul friends and fellow theologians.
 It uprooted me from Boston and placed me in the vast fields of where we now call home, in Frederick, Maryland.

 It has taken me into the halls of Georgetown University, Saint Katharine Drexel church, hospitals, schools and nonprofits where I teach and speak from this sacred space within me.
 The Beloved called me to accompany a friend who was dying – and for me to be transformed by her and Grace.